vladsolovyev/fairseq_summarization/summarization_scripts/README.md

 - TODO: add evaluation using [flan-ul2](https://huggingface.co/google/flan-ul2)
 - [Experiments runner](./training_runner_xlsum.py)
 - TODO: update all results as experiments have been changed
-- All experiments are run in 4 possible configurations:
+- All experiments are run in 3 possible configurations:
    - one of three options: residual connections drop (4th layer); parameters freezing of the first 6 layers, none of both

 #### Wikilingua

+Research question: How to create cross-lingual summaries of text (zero-shot and few-shot), given only monolingual data in those languages and a pretrained mBart model?
+Additionally, test a scenario where the input language is unseen during training.

 1. es_XX_baseline, ru_RU_baseline, tr_TR_baseline - three crosslingual cases (spanish-english, russian-english and turkish-english) trained separately as a baseline
 2. es_XX_mono, ru_RU_mono, tr_TR_mono - firstly a multilingual model is trained using monolingual training data of three languages(english, spanish and russian).
 After that, three cross-lingual cases (spanish-english, russian-english and turkish-english) are evaluated separately using test data without any fine-tuning.
 3. es_XX_mono_10/100/1000/10000, ru_RU_mono_10/100/1000/10000, tr_TR_mono_10/100/1000 - few shot experiments.
 Tune multilingual model from the experiment no. 2 using few data from spanish-english, russian-english and turkish-english datasets